Review by S J Holetz

 In closing, this was one

 incredible show.
-The tour is short however, so catch it while you can.
+The tour is short however, so catch it

 The